 Pickleball is the fastest growing sport in Calgary, Canada and North America.

-The Calgary Pickleball Club (CPC) was formed in 2012 to introduce, promote and develop the sport of Pickleball and our membership is now over 1,300 people and growing.
-Alberta has the highest number of registered pickleball players in the country with 4,000 members in 23 clubs.
-In Canada, it is estimated there are 75,000 people playing pickleball.
-The growth curve has led to an effort by Pickleball Canada to become a National Sport Organization and recognised by Sport Canada.
+The Calgary Pickleball Club (CPC) was formed in 2012 to introduce, promote and develop the sport of Pickleball and within 10 years membership reached 2400 people.
+Alberta has the highest number of registered pickleball players in the country with 23 clubs.
+In Canada, it is estimated there are over one million households playing pickleball.
+The growth curve has led to an effort by Pickleball Canada to become a National Sport Organization and recognized by Sport Canada.

 Pickleball is a court sport that combines elements of tennis, badminton and table tennis.